rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 ##Creating a BAM file
 Often, the output from a next-generation sequence alignment tool will be a file in the [SAM format](http://samtools.github.io/hts-specs/SAMv1.pdf).

-Typically, we'd create a compressed, indexed binary version of the SAM file, which would allow us to operate on it  in a quicker and more effecient manner, being able to randomly access various parts of the alignment.
-We'd use the `view` method to do this.
-This step would involve takine our sam file, sorting it and indexing it.
+Typically, we'd create a compressed, indexed binary version of the SAM file, which would allow us to operate on it in a quicker and more efficient manner, being able to randomly access various parts of the alignment.
+We'd use the `view` to do this.
+This step would involve takeing our sam file, sorting it and indexing it.

 ```ruby
 #create the sam object